CampbellCrowley/foundryvtt-sidebar-resizer/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/saif-ellafi/foundryvtt-sidebar-resizer/total?logo=GitHub) ![GitHub release (latest by date)](https://img.shields.io/github/downloads/saif-ellafi/foundryvtt-sidebar-resizer/latest/total) ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/saif-ellafi/foundryvtt-sidebar-resizer) ![GitHub issues](https://img.shields.io/github/issues-raw/saif-ellafi/foundryvtt-sidebar-resizer)
-# Sidebar and Chat Resizer
+# Sidebar Chat Resizer and Formatter
-Allows users to resize the sidebar of Foundry VTT.
-Good for 4k screens or solo/PBP players.
+Allows users to resize the sidebar of Foundry VTT, including the Chat Popout.

+Given the extra space, this module also optionally adds the possibility of Formatting the Chat (Experimental).
+The formatter is disabled by default.

 Simply hover over the edge of the sidebar and a resize cursor should appear, drag to the size you prefer.
 Will remember the size, individual to the computer you are using.